 The annual assessment of History produced score similar to results two years ago (4.8) and well within the range that suggests good results from the capstone courses.
 Papers were retained for both the seminar and historiography so we had good assessment materials.
 The data suggests that students overall performed reasonably well on the research paper assignments, and that the department's learning goals are being met.
-Political Science needs to submit artifacts in a timely fashion at the end of the AY or sooner so the major can be assessed..
+Political Science submitted artifacts that also suggest good results from capstone courses.